 Colonel Nate Smith Scholarship Program:

 The MCRD Museum Foundation offers annual scholarships to qualified individuals.
 Each year, the Foundation awards three $1,000 scholarships under its Colonel Nate Smith Memorial Scholarship Program.
 Scholarships are typically awarded each July at the MCRD Museum Foundation’s Quarterly Breakfast.
 Applicants must be enlisted Marines, Sailors or their dependents assigned to Marine Corps Recruit/Western Recruiting Region, San Diego.
 Scholarships are awarded based on academic performance, community and extracurricular activities and future potential.
 Applicants must be High School seniors or graduates and must provide proof of enrollment in a Graduate or Undergraduate program.
-Applications forms are available at mcrdmuseum.org or can be picked up at the MCRD Museum Foundation office, Building 26 on MCRD, San Diego.
+Applications forms are available below or can be picked up at the MCRD Museum Foundation office, Building 26 on MCRD, San Diego.
 The deadline to apply this year is August 1st, 2018.
 Scholarships will be awarded on September 14th, 2018 at Tun Tavern Tuesday.

 Drill Instructor of the Year Awards: